 As the holiday season approaches, concussion recovery can become especially challenging.
 The hustle and bustle of the holidays often bring increased social expectations and overwhelming schedules that can cause additional…

 Short answer?
 Yes.
 As research advances, we are gradually starting to learn and understand that concussions affect women differently than men.

 In the past, much of the research in the concussion space has centred on male athletes in contact sports – largely excluding women.
-Fortunately, much progress has recently been made thanks to forward-thinking organizations such as Pink Concussions, whose mission is to improve the pre-injury education and post-injury medical care for women and girls challenged by brain injury, including concussion.
+Fortunately, much progress has recently been made in this space and more research is beginning to focus on women.

 So, what are the differences between men and women when it comes to concussions?

 Throughout the research literature, girls consistently have a higher concussion symptom severity scores at baseline (i.e., when healthy).
 Although it seems as though the differences are mostly in certain symptom clusters in certain age groups (Moser et al., 2018)1: